FH-Tutorials/KafkaProducerConsumer/README.md

 127.0.0.1  zookeeper
 ```

 Be aware that for some Operating Systems you might need to restart your network service or restart your computer.
+You may check if the entries are active by just pining with `ping kafka` and `ping zookeeper`, which should give you a response from 127.0.0.1.

 ## Use the Applications